Why Hayward

 Does Lily Garipova speak Russian for Hayward transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Hayward with full disclosure review and negotiation in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Hayward with full disclosure review and negotiation in either English or Russian.
 Russian-language Hayward page: lilygaripova.com/ru/hayward-realtor/.

 What is the price band for Hayward Hills and Five Canyons homes?